daniporras/Arduino/README.md

 - Transmiter 433 MHZ using Arduino nano and Arduino UNO with LCD
 - Temperature LM35 and Arduino nano
 - Temperature DS18B20 and Arduino nano
+- Temparature DHT22 and Arduino Nano with LCD 20x4 i2c